zdenek-nemec/sandbox/java-demos/logging-demo/README.md

 | FINER   | 400                 | Entering and exiting methods.    |
 | FINEST  | 300                 | Loop iterations.                 |
 | ALL     | `Integer.MIN_VALUE` | Log everything.                  |

+Best Practises

+* Do not use global logger, create separate logger per class.
+This will allow handling these loggers separately.